Jāti

 Jāti is the term traditionally used to describe a cohesive group of people in the Indian subcontinent, like a caste, sub-caste, clan, tribe, or a religious sect.
 Each Jāti typically has an association with an occupation, geography or tribe.
-Different intrareligious beliefs (e.g. Vaishnavism or Smarthism or Shaivism) or linguistic groupings may also define some Jātis.
+Different intrareligious beliefs (e.g. Vaishnavism or Smartism or Shaivism) or linguistic groupings may also define some Jātis.
 The term is often translated approximately in English as caste.